 I am a BACP registered Psychotherapist and offer both long term psychotherapy and short term counselling.
-My practice is based in Bath.
+My practice is in Bath, and Wells, Somerset.
 I see a wide range of clients and work with any issue that you wish to bring which may include for example, sexuality, relationships, anxiety, depression and bereavement, sexual abuse, rape and unresolved issues that arise from childhood.

 Everyone has times where they need to talk to someone about issues that are affecting them.
 Relational psychotherapy is a way of working that enables both client and therapist to explore any difficulties that arise within the clients life; together client and therapist create an in-depth relationship that provides the opportunity to make sense of what may be happening in the wider context of family, intimate relationships, friendships and other social situations.
 Issues may be triggered by a current situation, an unresolved traumatic event, as a result of childhood loss and trauma, or a combination of all of these things.